 (Imām Ahmad reports in the Musnad, no. 9076, saheeh)

 This Hadith illustrates that Islam promotes having positive mindset.
 Applying this principle to the creation of Allah (ﷺ) helps us to think positive of people and of the situation.
-Although, we all have different perspectives and how we react to situations, but being positive helps to cope with negativity.
+Although, we all have different perspectives and how we react to situations but being positive helps to cope with negativity.
 It requires seeing things from a different and bright perspective, such as being optimistic and being open to change.
-Ask yourself, do you find the possible best interpretation of a situation or do you find the worst?
+Ask yourself, do you find the possible best interpretation of a situation, or do you find the worst?

 Positive perspective is enjoined upon Muslims as Allah (عَزَّ وَجَلَّ) says in the Quran: “O you who have believed, avoid much [negative] assumption.
 Indeed some assumption is sin.”
 (Al-Hujurat 49:12) This requires us to avoid doubts about the conduct of people and wanting to know what is going on in people’s lives.
 Therefore we should avoid suspicion without foundation.
 Have a positive attitude towards people.
 Avoid judging and criticizing others, by preventing your eyes from falling on anything but mistakes.
-Having negative thoughts of people display the negativity in our minds.
-If we think negative of others they will think negative of us.

 Being positive is a choice we constantly have to be making.
 It is easier to remain positive when things are going our way.
 The test is when things are not going our way, and we have a choice to choose between being positive or negative.
 Choosing the former makes positivity seem to be a natural part of our life and we can easily adapt to it in difficult circumstances.
 It is not to say we won’t feel sad, get disappointed or be angry in some situations, but our reaction depends on our perspectives.
 If we cannot change a particular situation, at least we can change our reaction and mindset towards it.